On damped second-order gradient systems: Introduction

 We are now in position to describe the strategy we followed in that paper for the asymptotic study of the damped second order gradient system \eqref{second1}.
 Our method was naturally inspired by the Liapunov function provided in \cite{MR1616968}.

-\begin{enumerate} \item First we show that $E_T$ can be slightly and ``semi-algebraically" (resp. definably) deformed into a smooth function $E^\mathrm{def}_T,$ so that the gradient of the new energy $\nabla E^\mathrm{def}_T$ makes an uniformly acute angle with the vector field associated to \eqref{second1} -- this property actually only holds on bounded sets of the phase space.
+\begin{enumerate} \item First we show that $E_T$ can be slightly and ``semi-algebraically" (respectively, definably) deformed into a smooth function $E^\mathrm{def}_T,$ so that the gradient of the new energy $\nabla E^\mathrm{def}_T$ makes an uniformly acute angle with the vector field associated with \eqref{second1} -- this property only holds on bounded sets of the phase space.
 The system \eqref{second1} appears therefore as a quasi-gradient system for $E^\mathrm{def}_T.$

-\item In a second step we establish/verify that quasi-gradient systems converge whenever they originate from a KL function.
+\item In a second step we establish/verify that the solutions of the quasi-gradient systems converge whenever they originate from a KL function.

-We also provide rates of convergence and we explain how they may be naturally and systematically derived from a one-dimensional worst case gradient dynamics.
+We also provide rates of convergence and we explain how they may be naturally and systematically derived from a one-dimensional worst-case gradient dynamics.

-At this stage it is possible to proceed abstractly to the proof of the convergence of \eqref{second1} in several cases.
+At this stage it is possible to proceed abstractly to the proof of the convergence of solutions to \eqref{second1} in several cases.
 For instance the definable case: we simply have to use the fact that $E^\mathrm{def}_T$ is definable whenever $G$ is, so it is a KL function and the conclusion follows.

 Although direct and fast, this approach has an important drawback from a conceptual viewpoint since it relies on a desingularizing function attached to an auxiliary function $E^\mathrm{def}_T$ whose meaning is unclear.
-Whatever perspectives we may adopt (Mechanics, Optimization, PDEs), an important question is indeed to {\em understand what happens when $G$ is KL and how the desingularizing function of $G$ actually impacts the convergence of \eqref{second1}.}
+Whatever perspectives we may adopt (Mechanics, Optimization, PDEs), an important question is indeed to {\em understand what happens when $G$ is KL and how the desingularizing function of $G$ actually impacts the convergence of solutions to \eqref{second1}.}